The following reporting instructions are for Thursday, December 7, 2023

-You must be available from 8:00 a.m. to 5:00 p.m. on the day you report for jury duty.
+Hours: You must be available to report at 8:00 a.m. or 1:00 p.m. and able to stay until 5:00 p.m. on the day you report for jury duty.
 Due to the nature of jury service and the court process itself, there are often periods of waiting.
 We suggest you bring a book or other material to occupy your time.
-Our jury assembly rooms are equipped with TV, magazines and Wi-Fi.
+Our jury assembly rooms are equipped with TV and Wi-Fi.

 Breaks: You will have a morning and afternoon break and a lunch hour.
 There is a cafeteria located at the Hall of Justice and restaurants within walking distance of the Government Center.
 For your convenience, there are also ATM machines on premises.